Burglar Alarms & Home Security Systems

 BEST PRACTICE

-- Connect the speech dialler directly into the control panel
+- Connect directly into the control panel.

-HOW TO AVOID THE COMMON MISTAKES WITH INSTALLING A SPEECH DIALLER
+HOW TO AVOID MISTAKES

 Installation Advice and Best Practice